 - The Education of Kevin Powell: A Boy’s Journey into Manhood by Kevin Powell

 * indicates that I read this book in a previous year, and I read it again this year.

 I read so many wonderful books this year, but I decided to challenge myself and pick the Top 10 Books that I really enjoyed and/or changed me for the better this year.
 These books are in BOLD and are hyperlinked.
 While I do recommend many of the books I read this year, these Top 10 hold a special place in my heart.
 Hope you’ll check them out.

 If you have questions about any of these books, contact me.
 I love to talk about books.

 ps.
 This post contains affiliate links.
-If you make a purchase via one of these links, I will be paid a commission at no cost to you, and you will be helping me devote more time to writing books and blogging about writing.
+If you make a purchase via one of these links, I will be paid a commission at no cost to you, and you will be helping me devote more time to writing books.
 Thank you and happy reading!